Uniritter-Projects/opengl_pixelart_editor/README.md

   <img src="https://i.imgur.com/7DO8G53.png" width="350" alt="accessibility text">
 </p>

-This application was made to OpenGL's university course.
+This application was made for the OpenGL's university course.

 Made by Luis Felipe Pereira and Renata Mottin.

 ## Getting Started
-All you need to do, it is run the .exe that cames in the project folder.
+All you need to do, it is run the .exe that is located in the project folder.

 ## Commands

-* **WASD or Arrows:** Navigation by the cells
+* **WASD or Arrows:** Navigation between the cells

 * **1-9 numpad:** Changes the brush color